Nuclear fallout: Fukushima

 Like the Three Mile Island incident, the incident at Fukushima was initially categorized as a Level 5 accident on the INES scale after a tsunami disabled the power supply and cooling of three reactors, which then suffered significant melting in the days that followed.
-However, after combining the events at the three reactors rather than assessing them individually, the accident was upgraded to an INES Level 7.
+After combining the events at the three reactors, rather than assessing them individually, the accident was upgraded to an INES Level 7.
 The radiation exposure from the incident caused a recommended evacuation for inhabitants up to 30 km away from the plant.
-However, it was also hard to track such exposure because 23 out of the 24 radioactive monitoring stations were also disabled by the tsunami.
+It was also hard to track such exposure because 23 out of the 24 radioactive monitoring stations were also disabled by the tsunami.
 Removing contaminated water, both in the plant itself and run-off water that spread into the sea and nearby areas, became a huge challenge for the Japanese government and plant workers.
 During the containment period following the accident, thousands of cubic meters of slightly contaminated water were released in the sea to free up storage for more contaminated water in the reactor and turbine buildings.
-However, the fallout from the Fukushima accident had a minimal impact on the surrounding population.
+The fallout from the Fukushima accident had a minimal impact on the surrounding population.
 According to the Institut de Radioprotection et de Sûreté Nucléaire, over 62 percent of assessed residents within the Fukushima prefecture received external doses of less than 1 mSv in the four months following the accident.
 In addition, comparing screening campaigns for children inside the Fukushima prefecture and in the rest of the country revealed no significant difference in the risk of thyroid cancer.

-International nuclear safety standards

-Founded in 1974, the International Atomic Energy Agency (IAEA) was created to set forth international standards for nuclear reactor safety.
-However, without a proper policing force, the guidelines set forth by the IAEA were often treated lightly or ignored completely.
-In 1986, the disaster at Chernobyl was evidence that international nuclear reactor safety was not to be taken lightly.
-Even in the midst of the Cold War, the Nuclear Regulatory Commission sought to improve the safety of Soviet nuclear reactors.
-As noted by IAEA Director General Hans Blix, "A radiation cloud doesn't know international boundaries."
-The NRC showed the Soviets the safety guidelines used in the US: capable regulation, safety-minded operations, and effective plant designs.
-The Soviets, however, had their own priority: keeping the plant running at all costs.
-In the end, the same shift between deterministic safety designs to probabilistic safety designs prevailed.
-In 1989, the World Association of Nuclear Operators (WANO) was formed to cooperate with the IAEA to ensure the same three pillars of reactor safety across international borders.
-In 1991, WANO concluded (using a probabilistic safety approach) that all former communist-controlled nuclear reactors could not be trusted, and should be closed.
-Compared to a "Nuclear Marshall Plan", efforts were taken throughout the 1990s and 2000s to ensure international standards of safety for all nuclear reactors.